 For those who are new to the science beat, the UK's science, technology, engineering and medicine public relations association (Stempra) has produced a handy "Guide to being a media officer".

-Affiliates of the Australian Science Media Centre have access to several online events on topics such as journal embargoes and data journalism here.
+Affiliates of the Australian Science Media Centre have access to several online events on topics such as journal embargoes, videos that work for science news and data journalism here.

 For your Scientist: